cainfritz/MART341-WebDesign-Fritz/README.md

 Week 05 - This week we dove into creating websites with the basic elements of HTML.
 I think mine turned out fairly well and I structured my directory well enough that I was able to reference all of my images correctly the first time around.

+Week 07 - This week we mastered forms, tables and buttons as well as many other practical applications.
+I found the forms challenging but rewarding once shown the final product.